Top Producing Metrowest Massachusetts Realtor

 Just to torture yourself a little further you check out the listing and see the following:

-- There are only a few photos of the house posted in the multiple listing service (MLS).
+- There are only a few photos of the house posted on the multiple listing service (MLS).

-- The quality of the photo’s absolutely SUCKS.
-It is obvious the agent picked up a disposable Kodak camera on the way to take pictures or is using a camera from the 1980’s.
+- The quality of the photos absolutely SUCKS.
+It is evident the agent picked up a disposable Kodak camera on the way to take pictures or is using a camera from the 1980’s.
 The photos are dark, blurry and don’t do the home justice.

 - You read the description of the property posted and there is barely anything of value.
 It clearly looks like the agent didn’t care and just wrote anything to fill the space.
 Of course there is also either bad grammar, spelling mistakes, or the use of abbreviations that buyers have no clue what they stand for.